 Are you worried about the bump on your gums?
 Abscess forms are due to many reasons, but you will have to visit an emergency dentist regardless of the cause.
-Your dentist might recommend antibiotics for the pus-pocket, which can help get rid of the infection.
+Your dentist might recommend antibiotics for the pus-pocket, or antibiotics for tooth infection which can help get rid of the infection.
 But you may have an issue: the tooth abscess is still swollen after 3 days of antibiotics!

 If this is the case, you will need to talk to your dentist right away.
 We will shed some light on why this happens in this blog!